 - i.
 Effective measures are proposed to minimise the effects of noise and disturbance - ii.
 Off street parking and manoeuvring space is provided to meet the Council's standards or, if on-street parking is necessary, it would not result in unacceptable congestion in the surrounding area - iii.
-Adequate outdoor space is available for bin storage and a drying area - iv.
-The proposal would not adversely affect the character of the surrounding area or lead to an unacceptable concentration of flats or Houses in Multiple Occupation within the area.
+Adequate outdoor space is available for bin storage and a drying area

-4.3 Every application will be different and every application will need to be considered on its individual merits.
+- iv.
+The proposal would not adversely affect the character of the surrounding area or lead to an unacceptable concentration of flats or Houses in Multiple Occupation within the area. - 4.3 Every application will be different and every application will need to be considered on its individual merits.
+Appendix C shows the standard conditions that the council will normally apply when granting permission for a HiMO.
 Further guidance on the four main criteria is provided below.